 In autumn 2019 the Company’s digital training based on the Code of Conduct for the employees was updated to include the issues of prostitution and human rights.
 The goal is for all employees to complete the training.
 In 2019, 83 percent of the employees completed the training.

 As Pandox has operations the UK market, the Company must meet the requirements in the UK’s Bribery Act.
-This requires Pandox to have well-established internal processes to be able to identify and deal with instances of corruption.
+This requires Pandox to have well-established internal processes to be able to prevent and deal with the risk of corruption.

 Training to prevent violation

 During the year the executive management team, general managers and employees in other key positions completed intensified training in anti-corruption.
 Equivalent digital training will be rolled out for other employees during 2020.
 During the year Pandox also produced a separate Anti-Corruption Policy which was approved by the Board of Directors in April.

 The policy clearly stipulates the Company’s zero tolerance for corruption.
 If there is the slightest sign or suspicion of corruption, employees are to consult with their manager or manager’s manager.
 No cases of corruption – such as giving or taking bribes, money laundering or improper actions to restrict competition – were reported during the year.